Lion Den logo

 Mineral and fat storage

-Calcium & phosphorous salts stored in bone tissue
+Calcium & phosphorus salts stored in bone tissue

 Yellow fat (yellow bone marrow) stored in bone cavities